 Creative Technology and Professional Services

 The Northland’s entrepreneurial spirit takes form in as many ways as there are enterprising individuals.
 Startups constantly take unique ideas and turn them into viable businesses.
 Then there are architectural and engineering firms, as well as legal and consulting firms.
 Some of these have been established for over a century while others are just starting to make waves.
 Every organization has a personality and a presence all its own in the region.
-An extremely low probability of natural disasters makes the Northland ideal for housing data centers and companies dependent on uninterrupted business.
-Find out more about the region’s most avant-garde technological advancement and the abundance of professional services in the area.
+An extremely low probability of natural disasters also makes the Northland ideal for housing data centers and similar ventures.
+Find out about technologically advanced jobs and professional services here.

 Energy is at the base of economy and this region is a crucial junction for the resources of the present as well as research for the future.
 In terms of trade and transport, staggering amounts of the world’s petroleum, oil, and coal filter through the Duluth-Superior port on a yearly basis.
-Regional companies like Minnesota Power keep our communities lit, heated, and energized and spearhead sustainable and renewable energy initiatives.
-Learn more about Northland energy here.
+Regional companies like Minnesota Power keep our communities lit, heated, and energized while spearheading renewable energy initiatives.
+Learn more about what keeps the Northland energized here.

 Forest Products & Biochemical